-- A. INTERNATIONAL FIELD PLACEMENTS: It is highly recommended that you begin communications between the practice coordinator, your advisor and site supervisor as soon as possible if you are considering an international Field placement.
-Please consider the following: - The advisor, practice coordinator and site supervisor should be in communication with each other at least a semester before your scheduled deployment to the site. - 7.
-It is advisable that you travel to a site that has a prior UGA connection to ensure a planned Field placement experience.
-Some courses or meetings may be offered for you to take prior to beginning an international Field placement.
+INTERNATIONAL PLACEMENTS: It is highly recommended that you begin communications between the practice coordinator, your advisor and site supervisor as soon as possible if you are considering an International Placement.
+Please consider the following:

+- 1. The advisor, practice coordinator and site supervisor should be in communication with each other at least a semester before your scheduled deployment to the site. - It is advisable that you travel to a site that has a prior UGA connection to ensure a planned experience.
+Some courses or meetings may be offered for you to take prior to beginning an international placement. - 3.
+No new Memorandums of Understanding for international placements will be initiated AFTER the beginning of the semester before your placement

-- No new Memorandums of Understanding for international placements will be initiated AFTER the beginning of the semester before your placement - Each student is responsible for completing all requirements of the Office of International Education.
+Each student is responsible for completing all requirements of the Office of International Education.
 You will register for their course in addition to the PBHL 7560 and be given a person to contact in that office